PavanRPatil/ApnaProgram/README.md

 # ApnaProgram
 This is java program repository
 <br/>
-author of the repository - Pavan Patil
+author of the repository - Pavan Patil(Apna Program)